ManpowerGroup (NYSE:MAN) Issues Q3 2022 Earnings Guidance

 Wall Street Analysts Forecast Growth

-In other ManpowerGroup news, Director Ulice Payne, Jr. sold 600 shares of ManpowerGroup stock in a transaction on Wednesday, June 1st.
-The shares were sold at an average price of $86.69, for a total value of $52,014.00.
-Following the completion of the sale, the director now directly owns 8,532 shares of the company’s stock, valued at $739,639.08.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Insiders own 1.90% of the company’s stock.
+In other ManpowerGroup news, Director Ulice Payne, Jr. sold 600 shares of the stock in a transaction on Wednesday, June 1st.
+The shares were sold at an average price of $86.69, for a total transaction of $52,014.00.
+Following the completion of the sale, the director now owns 8,532 shares of the company’s stock, valued at approximately $739,639.08.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+1.90% of the stock is owned by corporate insiders.

 ManpowerGroup Inc provides workforce solutions and services in the Americas, Southern Europe, Northern Europe, and the Asia Pacific Middle East region.
 The company offers recruitment services, including permanent, temporary, and contract recruitment of professionals, as well as administrative and industrial positions under the Manpower and Experis brands.